iverinaivanova/scripting-rush-/README.md

-## A script that calculates the mean distance between NP occurences in a text
+## A script that calculates the mean distance between noun occurences in a text

 ## Components:
 *xml Element Tree Module for parsing xml files